dfuse-io/example-stream-action-rates/README.md

 }
 ```

+The snippet above contains an `undo` parameter (returned inside the payload of the subscription response), that parameter handles `forks` inside the chain and the counter is decremented if it is set to `true`.
+Please refer to the full example to see how the output of `parseResponseFromGraphQL` is used inside the view.

 # Quick start to run the example

-The following you have yarn installed on your computer
+The following assumes you have yarn installed on your computer

 - Clone this repository
 - yarn install